-The purpose of this report is to seek Council's authorization for the Deputy Director of Finance to issue up to \$125 million of City of Vancouver debenture as part of the regular debenture program to finance the City's capital programs.
+The purpose of this report is to seek Council's authorization for the Director of Finance to issue up to \$150 million of City of Vancouver debenture as part of the regular debenture program to finance the City's capital programs.

 The borrowing authorities as outlined in this report were established in the 2019-2022 Capital Plan and the 2023-2026 Capital Plan through Council and electorate approval.
-The requirement for debenture funding was approved by Council as part of capital budgets between 2019 and 2023.
-As the final step in the process, the Deputy Director of Finance is seeking authority to exercise these authorities to finance the capital programs.
+The requirement for debenture funding was approved by Council as part of capital budgets between 2021 and 2025.
+The borrowing authorities include debenture funding for Neighbourhood Energy Utility system extension projects from the 2019-2022 Capital Plan which were delayed to align with the timing of developments to be serviced by utility.
+As the final step in the process, the Director of Finance is seeking authority to exercise these authorities to finance the capital programs.
 Funding for the debt servicing charges (principal and interest) arising from the proposed borrowing will be provided in the annual Operating Budgets.